pacstall/pacstall-programs/make-a-pacscript.md

 `ppa` is an array that you can use to install ppa's.
 It is highly discouraged to use ppa's as they are fundamentaly broken.
 You do not need to include `ppa:` in the array as pacstall does that for you and it's easier for the end user.
 You should only use a ppa if absolutely necessary.
 Consider making a pacscript instead and putting it in `pacdeps`

-`maintainer` is where you put yourself in the format shown above: `name <email.email.com>`.
+`maintainer` is where you put yourself in the format shown above: `username <email.example.com>`.
 This makes it easy for people to contact maintainers about issues

 `pacdeps` is an array that can install other pacscripts in a repo